Yahyarumzan/shifra-content/safwa-al-tafsir/93 Decoding Surah al Duha.md

 That is, tell people about the favors and blessings of God to you, for you talk about the blessings out of thanks for them. *Alousi* said:

 > You were a poor and lost orphan.
 Then God took care of you, guided you and enriched you.
-Therefore, do not forget the blessings of God upon you in these three ways: Be gentle with the orphan and be merciful with the beggar for you have tasted orphanhood and poverty.
-Guide the servants to the guided path as your Lord guided you.
+Therefore, do not forget the blessings of God upon you in these three ways:
+>
+> - be gentle with the orphan
+> - be merciful with the beggar for you have tasted orphanhood and poverty
+> - guide the servants to the guided path as your Lord guided you

 </ShowVerses>